By Kevin McNeish updated on 07/09/2015

 |Figure 2 - The Write Review screen|

-When writing a review, the user tap the App Category option at the top of the screen, which takes them to another screen where they can select an app category from a list.
+When writing a review, the user taps the App Category option at the top of the screen, which takes them to another screen where they can select an app category from a list.

 The main screen includes the Tap to Rate stars recognizable to users from rating apps and books in iTunes Store and the iBookstore.
 There is also a place for users to enter the app name as well as a larger text area to write comments.

-At the bottom left of the screen is a Photo Album button, which the user can tap to select images of the app that they have taken on their device.
-After selecting a photo, a small thumbnail of the image is displayed in the control to the right of the button.
+At the right of the screen is an Add Image button, which the user can tap to select images of the app that they have taken on their device.
+After selecting a photo, a small thumbnail of the image is displayed in the button.

 Users can also share their reviews with others by tapping the action button on the right side of the bar at the top of the screen.
 When they tap this button, a popup will appear allowing them to share their reviews via Twitter, Facebook, or email.
 When we add this functionality to the app, you will be amazed at how easy it is to integrate with social media using the latest tools from Apple.